Should You Cash Out Your 401(k) in a Money Pinch?

 Building a strategy around your retirement savings can help you avoid the temptation to cash out a 401(k) early.
 A plan can help you realize how much you should save to cover a retirement that may last 20 years or more.

-Alternatives to Cashing Out Retirement Accounts
+What are Some Alternatives to Cashing Out My Retirement Savings?

-Needing to raise cash quickly doesn't have to mean cashing out your 401(k) balance.
 Before you need money in a hurry, work to build an emergency fund of three to six months' worth of expenses.

 If you still need the cash and borrowing isn’t an option, you can also see if you qualify for any early 401(k) withdrawal exceptions that are not subject to the 10% penalty tax, if your plan allows for early withdrawals.

 Expenses relating to the birth or adoption of a child, a first-time home purchase, disaster recovery, medical premiums (if you are unemployed), among others, could qualify you for penalty-free withdrawals.
-And starting this year, the SECURE 2.0 Act allows you to take up to $1,000 a year from your 401(k) for emergency expenses for yourself or your family.

-• Leave it in the old plan.
+Leave it in your old plan.

-• Roll it into an employer's plan.
+Roll it into an employer's plan.

-• Transfer it to an IRA.
+Transfer it to an IRA.

 Perhaps your new employer's retirement account charges high fees, or it's a small company that doesn't offer retirement accounts.
 You might decide to transfer your old 401(k) into an IRA as a direct rollover.
 That way, you can continue contributing and consolidate it with other accounts.